Rock Machine Motorcycle Club

-The Rock Machine Motorcycle Club gained the status of a "Hang-around" club in May 1999 and after eighteen months, became a probationary chapter of the Bandidos Motorcycle Club on December 1, 2000.
-Bandidos National Officer Edward Winterhalder was put in charge of overseeing the transition by Bandidos International President, George Wegers.
-The original version of the Rock Machine (1986-1999) in Canada changed their colors from black and platinum to red and gold in May 1999; their colors remained red and gold until they became "Full-Patch" Bandidos on December 1, 2001.
-In a "patch-over" ceremony at the Rock Machine's Kingston chapter clubhouse.
+The Rock Machine Motorcycle Club gained the status of a "hang-around" club in May 1999 and after eighteen months, became a probationary chapter of the Bandidos Motorcycle Club on 1 December 2000.
+Bandidos National Officer Edward Winterhalder was put in charge of overseeing the transition by Bandidos international president, George Wegers.
+The original version of the Rock Machine (1986–1999) in Canada changed their colors from black and platinum to red and gold in May 1999; their colors remained red and gold until they became "full-patch" Bandidos on 1 December 2001 in a "patch-over" ceremony at the Rock Machine's Kingston chapter clubhouse.

-A second iteration of the Rock Machine was founded in late 2008, under the leadership of Sean "Crazy Dog" Brown, they adopted the original black and platinum colours as their patch.
+A second version of the Rock Machine was founded in 2008 in Winnipeg under the leadership of Sean "Crazy Dog" Brown, adopting the original black and platinum colors as their patch.
+The second version has no connection with the first version.

-The club's racial policy is all-inclusive and possesses members from several different ethnicities around the world, including African Canadian/Americans.
-Despite the group's use of the Waffen SS's double lightning bolt on one of their patches, it is mainly to show respect to the club's historical roots as opposed to the racial meaning of the symbol, due to large numbers of their founding members being a part of the SS Motorcycle Club.
-It is also worn due to its status in the motorcycle community.
-It is seen as an outlaw symbol, as society dictates people should not wear it, thus outlaws usually wear it as a sign of rebellion against societal standards, as opposed to racial ideology.

-Since 2007.
-The club has spread across Canada and throughout several other countries worldwide, including the United States, Australia, Germany, Russia, Switzerland, Hungary, Belgium, New Zealand, Sweden, Serbia, Norway, France, South Africa, England, Spain, Georgia, Hong Kong, Kosovo, Kuwait, Armenia, Brazil, Indonesia, Thailand, Vietnam, Philippines and Turkey.
-As of 2022, the Rock Machine Motorcycle Club has established over 200 chapters on 5 continents since its inception.
+Since 2007, the club has spread across Canada and throughout several other countries worldwide, including the United States, Australia, Germany, Russia, Switzerland, Hungary, Belgium, New Zealand, Sweden, Serbia, Norway, France, South Africa, England, Spain, Georgia, Hong Kong, Kosovo, Kuwait, Armenia, Brazil, Indonesia, Thailand, Vietnam, Philippines and Turkey.
+As of 2022, the Rock Machine Motorcycle Club has established over 120 chapters on five continents.
 In the 2000s, the Rock Machine allied themselves with fellow international Canadian motorcycle club the Loners Motorcycle Club.

-Early history

-The SS Motorcycle Club or had initially been established under the name, Outlaws Motorcycle Club (No relation to US based club).
-They eventually changed their name to the SS in 1978, this was due to wanting to differentiate themselves following the entry of the Outlaws Motorcycle Club into Canada in 1977.
-Paul Porter who would be a founding member of the Rock Machine, belonged to the Executioners Motorcycle Club.
-In 1984, he would leave the Executioners and form his own motorcycle club, the Merciless Riders.
-They would soon merge with the SS Motorcycle Club and the group began going by the name SS Merciless Riders.